Monstera deliciosa

-Monstera deliciosa, the Swiss cheese plant or split-leaf philodendron is a species of flowering plant.
+Monstera deliciosa, the Swiss cheese plant or split-leaf philodendron, is a species of flowering plant.
 The common name "Swiss cheese plant" is also used for the related species from the same genus, Monstera adansonii.
 The common name "split-leaf philodendron" is also used for the species Philodendron bipinnatifidum.

 Monstera deliciosa is native to tropical forests of southern Mexico, south to Panama.
-It has been introduced to many tropical areas, and has become a mildly invasive species in Hawaii, Seychelles, Ascension Island and the Society Islands.
+It has been introduced to many tropical areas, and considered a low-to-moderate invasion risk in Hawaii, Seychelles, Ascension Island and the Society Islands.
 It is very widely grown in temperate zones as a houseplant.
 Although the plant contains insoluble calcium oxalate crystals, which cause a needlelike sensation when touched, the ripe fruit is edible.

 Names

 The specific epithet deliciosa means "delicious", referring to the edible fruit.
 The genus Monstera is named from the Latin word for "monstrous" or "abnormal", and refers to the unusual leaves with natural holes that members of the genus have.

 Its popular name as a houseplant of "Swiss cheese plant", or just "cheese plant", is commonly stated to refer to the "eyes" or holes that develop in its leaves similar to the holes in some Swiss-type cheeses such as Emmental cheese.

 Other common names include delicious monster, fruit salad plant, fruit salad tree (in reference to its edible fruit, which tastes similar to a fruit salad), ceriman (Trinidad), ojal (Venezuela), hojadillo (Colombia), monster fruit, monsterio delicio, monstereo, Mexican breadfruit, windowleaf, balazo and Penglai banana.
 The names in Spanish (costilla de Adán), Portuguese (costela-de-adão), and French (plante gruyère) refer to the change of the leaves from entire to fenestrated, comparing it in the first two cases with the ribs of Adam and in the third with the hole-filled gruyère cheese.
 In Mexico, the plant is sometimes referred to as piñanona.
 In coastal regions of Sicily, especially Palermo, it is called zampa di leone (lion's paw).